sophxmia/hotel_management/README.md

 * Early Departure: Allow guests to check out earlier than planned with reevaluation of charges.
 * Guest Search: Easily find guests based on various criteria.

-## Installation
+## Installation and Setup

-1. Clone the repository to your local machine.
+1. Clone the repository from GitHub using the command: git clone https://github.com/sophxmia/hotel_management.git .
-2. Set up the MySQL database according to the provided schema.
-3. Compile and run the Java application.
-4. Access the application via a web browser to interact with the user interface.
+2. Download and install JDK and Maven on your computer.
+3. Start your MySQL database and create a database named hotel_management.
+4. In the application.yml file located in the src/main/resources directory, modify the parameters to connect to your database.
+5. Run the application using the command mvn spring-boot:run.
-5. Access the application in your browser at http://localhost:8080/hotel.
+6. Open the following URL in your browser: http://localhost:8080/hotel.

 ## Technologies Used

 * Java
 * Spring Framework
+* Spring Boot
+* Spring MVC
+* Thymeleaf
+* Spring Data JPA
+* Maven
 * MySQL
 * HTML5
 * CSS3
 * Bootstrap

 ## Important Information about the project